Aliases for GBA3 Gene

 GeneCards Summary for GBA3 Gene

 GBA3 (Glucosidase, Beta, Acid 3 (Gene/Pseudogene)) is a Protein Coding gene.
 Diseases associated with GBA3 include gaucher's disease.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include beta-galactosidase activity and glycosylceramidase activity.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
+GO annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds and beta-glucosidase activity.
 An important paralog of this gene is LCT.

 UniProtKB/Swiss-Prot for GBA3 Gene